-Territorial disputes in the South China Sea involve both island and maritime claims among several sovereign states within the region, namely Brunei, the People's Republic of China, the Republic of China (Taiwan), Malaysia, the Philippines, and Vietnam.
+Territorial disputes in the South China Sea involve both island and maritime claims among several sovereign states within the region, namely Brunei, the People's Republic of China, Malaysia, the Philippines, and Vietnam.
 The 2002 ASEAN-China Declaration on the Conduct of Parties in the South China Sea

 states that the parties undertake to exercise self-restraint in the conduct of activities that would complicate or escalate the disputes in the area.
 Although reclamation works and the construction of installations and structures on occupied features would seem to be inconsistent with this provision, China, Malaysia, the Philippines and Vietnam have all undertaken such activities on the features they occupy and control in the Spratly Islands.

 The source of the South China Seas dispute is traceable to the 1951 San Francisco Treaty, which failed to stipulate possession of the Spratly islands when Japan lost its title to them after defeat in the Second World War (art.
 2 (f): "Japan renounces all right, title and claim to the Spratly Islands and to the Paracel Islands").
 The chain of 200 islets, coral reefs and sea mounts that constitute the Spratly and its northern extension the Paracel islands spread across 250,000 square kilometres of the South China Sea, a vast continental shelf that constitutes a potentially rich source of oil and natural gas.
 The Spratly’s contested ownership developed into an international conflict when from the mid-1970s a number of claimants began extracting resources from the seabed contiguous to their Exclusive Economic Zones (EEZ).
 China and four ASEAN states Brunei, Malaysia, the Philippines and Vietnam all laid claim and/or occupied part of the islands in the South China Sea.